Skip to main content

 ≥Gr3 ICANS14%4%8%

 Note: *JNJ4496 data with RP2D of 75m Car-T cells; **KITE-363 data with RP2D of 2m Car-T cells.
-Source: Company releases, EHA & ASCO 2025.
+Source: company releases, EHA & ASCO 2025.

 Data also looked good in the second line.
 Here, Lyell is planning a pivotal randomised, controlled trial in second-line LBCL, slated to start by early 2026.
+As for adverse events, LYL314 had no high-grade CRS, but ICANS rates look a little higher than its competitors.

 Tags